paperless-ngx/paperless-ngx/docs/configuration.md

     !!! warning

-        See the warning above about securing your installation when using Remote-User header authentication.
+        See the warning above about securing your installation when using remote user header authentication.
 This setting is separate from
         `PAPERLESS_ENABLE_HTTP_REMOTE_USER` to avoid introducing a security vulnerability to existing reverse proxy setups.
 As above, ensure that your reverse proxy does not simply pass the `Remote-User` header from the internet to paperless.